Join the 55% Go Fertilizer Free

-Join the 55% in our community that say they don’t use fertilizer and go fertilizer free.
-Your yard can still look great and our waterways will thank you!
-Look for our display at local events in the future.
+Since 2018, the share of Alachua County residents who say they don’t use fertilizer increased from 55% to 68%.
+You can skip the fertilizer, and your yard can still look great.
+Join 68% today!
 Sign the pledge to eliminate the use of fertilizer in your yard and receive a Fertilizer Free bumper sticker while they last!
+Our springs, waterways, and future generations will thank you!

 Fertilizer Ordinance